 It is very important that you seek medical attention if you experience these kinds of symptoms because long-term compression of the sciatic nerve can cause permanent damage.
 In addition, untreated sciatica nerve damage can cause problems such as loss of bladder and bowel control.

-Contact Grant Chiropractic today to effectively address your sciatica.
+Contact Chiropractor Todd N. Grant DC at Grant Chiropractic in Kaysville, UT today to effectively address your sciatica.
 You may reach us at 801-682-4003.